 More on Troy here

-With the mysterious end of the Mycenaean civilization during the Bronze Age Collapse around 1200 BCE (possibly through earthquake, invasion or in-fighting) came the so-called Dark Ages and it would be many centuries before Greek culture would finally regain the heights of the late Bronze Age.
+With the mysterious end of the Mycenaean civilisation during the Bronze Age Collapse around 1200 BCE (possibly through earthquake, invasion or in-fighting) came the so-called Dark Ages, and it would be many centuries before Greek culture would finally regain the heights of the late Bronze Age.

 More on Mycenae here